Azure/azure-sdk-for-js/sdk/containerregistry/container-registry/README.md

 ## Key concepts

-### RepositoryClient
+### ContainerRegistryClient

-`RepositoryClient` provides operations to interact with a repository.
+`ContainerRegistryClient` provides operations to interact with an Azure Container Registry instance.

 ## Examples